-Supporting a loved one with schizophrenia: Cognitive adaptation training for families
+Practical strategies for daily living with schizophrenia: Cognitive adaptation training (CAT) for families

 Shannon Xavier (she/her) is an occupational therapist (OT) in the Integrated Schizophrenia Recovery Program at the Royal Ottawa Mental Health Centre.
 An OT since 2012, Shannon has journeyed alongside individuals living with complex mental health issues to support recovery, promote independence and enable engagement with their daily activities and their communities.
 Shannon has worked in inpatient, outpatient and transitional settings at leading mental health organizations across the province, utilizing cognitive adaptation training (CAT) in her practice to set clients up for success as well as facilitating education and trainings to support the implementation of CAT.

 Cognitive adaptation training (CAT) is a practical, evidence-based approach that can be used by families and caregivers of adults living with schizophrenia.
-In this interactive workshop you will gain strategies and tools to help your loved one build independence in taking care of themselves, their spaces, and participating in their communities.
+In this interactive workshop, you will gain strategies and tools to help your loved one build independence in taking care of themselves and their spaces, and participating in their communities.

 By the end of this session, participants will be able to: